Skip to main content

 3. If you haven’t already, upskill someone internally to be a payroll backup.
 Now that you’ve got everything documented, it is as simple as organizing a training regime.
 With another person in the department who knows the entire process, you lower your key-person risk to almost zero.

-4. Talk to your payroll system/service provider; they will most likely offer a payroll business continuity and disaster recovery service.
+4. Talk to your payroll system/service provider; they will most likely offer a payroll business continuity and disaster recovery service, though it may increase your overall payroll costs.
 Conduct a cost-benefit analysis to subscribe to such a service vs. training someone internally vs. other options.
 These services are offered at both % of payrolled employees as well as fixed cost models.
 If you already outsource your payroll, make sure you ask them about their business continuity and disaster recovery processes.

 5. Lastly, remember that the complexity of the backup solution will depend on the number of people you pay.
 The greater the number, the higher degree of risk and hence the higher requirements for a backup and disaster recovery process.
 So you will want to look into solutions that will allow you to get more done for more people to allow you to stay on time.